18F/join.tts.gsa.gov/pages/positions/product-manager.md

 If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you are selected.
 Total compensation may include locality pay based on the individual's duty location.
 For more salary information including locality pay details, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).

 **Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors
+All United States citizens and nationals (residents of American Samoa and Swains Islands)

 **Job announcement number:**
 {{ page.job_announcement_number }}

 **Opening and closing period for this job application:**
-{{ page.opens | date: '%l:%M%P %Z on %A, %B %e, %Y' }} EDT to {{ page.closes | date: '%l:%M%P %Z on %A, %B %e, %Y' }} EDT
+{{ page.opens | date: '%l:%M%P %Z on %A, %B %e, %Y' }} to {{ page.closes | date: '%l:%M%P %Z on %A, %B %e, %Y' }} EDT

 **Job Title:**
 {{ page.pd_job_title }}